openshift-kni/performance-addon-operators/README.md

 - `LATENCY_TEST_RUN` indicates if the latency test should run.
 - `LATENCY_TEST_RUNTIME` the amount of time in seconds that the latency test should run.
 - `LATENCY_TEST_IMAGE` the image that used under the latency test.
+- `LATECNY_TEST_CPUS` the amount of CPUs the pod which run the latency test should request
 - `OSLAT_MAXIMUM_LATENCY` the expected maximum latency for all buckets in us.

 # Contributing